VOA Broadcasting in Georgian

 Android - bit.ly/VOAandroid

-Washington Today – A weekly 20-minute TV magazine show carried by nationwide Georgian Public TV (GPBTV).
-The show focuses on developments in the United States, American perspectives on major developments in the region, the Georgian diaspora, and features on social issues, medicine, science, technology and culture.
+Washington Today – A weekly 20-minute TV magazine carried by nationwide Georgian Public TV (GPBTV).
+The show focuses on developments in the United States, American perspectives on major developments in the target area, the Georgian diaspora, and features on social issues, medicine, science, technology and culture.

-Two 15-minute radio programs, daily.
-They air on Georgian Public Radio, a nationwide FM network.
-In addition, the service maintains a web and mobile site, providing video packages on its YouTube channel and engaging the audience through Facebook and other social media platforms.
+In addition, VOA Georgian maintains a web and mobile presence that expands its television coverage with digital multimedia content, providing video updates on its YouTube channel and engaging the audience via Facebook, Twitter and other social media platforms.